Professional

 • Read time: 4 Minutes

-You can configure endpoint authentication for API scans.
-This enables Burp Scanner to access authenticated endpoints, increasing your scanning coverage.
+You can configure authentication for your API definitions, enabling Burp Scanner to access restricted endpoints, expanding the attack surface Burp can test.
 Burp Scanner currently supports the following authentication types:

 • Basic authentication